ubuntu-mate/ubuntu-mate.org/_drafts/2021-04-22-ubuntu-mate-hirsute.md

 being default.
 This differs from Yaru in Ubuntu which features a mixed light/dark by default.

-**We've decided to offer only light and dark variants of Yaru MATE as makes maintaining the themes much easier**, the mixed light/dark Yaru theme does require extra work to maintain due to the edges cases it surfaces. **Offering just light and dark variants also ensures better application compatibility.**
+**We've decided to offer only light and dark variants of Yaru MATE as it makes maintaining the themes much easier**, the mixed light/dark Yaru theme does require extra work to maintain due to the edge cases it surfaces. **Offering just light and dark variants also ensures better application compatibility.**

 This work touched on a number of projects, here's what Ubuntu MATE now enjoys as